Advait-Sen/Compiler/README.md

 Currently, a work in progress.

-The current working idea for the compiler is for it to compile to C
+The current working idea for the compiler is for it to translate to C

-So a program written in Helium will be compiled by this program into a .c file.
+So a program written in Helium will be translated by this program into a .c file (or multiple).
-This is a totally intelligent decision, which has nothing to do with the fact that Helium's syntax just so happens to be tending towards C syntax, making the translation pretty simple (so far).

-More importantly, it means I can avoid having to implement the compilation to machine code, since that part will in theory be handled by whichever C compiler is used (provided of course, that I can compile to C properly)
+This means I can avoid having to implement the compilation to machine code, since that part will in theory be handled by whichever C compiler is used (provided of course, that I can translate to C properly)

 ## Helium Interpreter
 Seen as though making a compiler is hard, that part is currently on hold, in favour of making an interpreter for the